Chí Tài: Personal life

 In 1987, Chí Tài married singer Phương Loan.
-The couple agreed not to have children – so that he would be able to focus on his career.
-During an interview in 2019, he said that he couldn't help but feel disappointed and regretful because he didn't have a child to follow in his footsteps.
+The couple agreed not to have children so that he would be able to focus on his career.
+During an interview in 2019, he said that he couldn't help but regret because he didn't have a child to follow his footsteps.

 Death

 On December 9, 2020, at Phú Nhuận, Ho Chi Minh City, Chí Tài died in hospital from a stroke.
-He was discovered lying motionless on the stairs of the 7th floor with his phone at the Botanic apartment building.
-Although an ambulance was immediately dispatched to take him to the emergency hospital, in the end Chí Tài did not survive and died at 13:35 the same day.
-Previously, Chí Tài was known to have a history of diabetes.
+He was found paralyzed on 7th floor's staircase at Botanic apartment.
+Although an ambulance was immediately dispatched to take him to a hospital, Chí Tài can't survive.
+Previously, Chí Tài was diagnosed with diabetes and high cholesterol..

 Phương Loan – Chí Tài's wife – wanted to bring her husband back to the US for burial.
-Hoài Linh – Chí Tài's colleague and close friend, who had stayed with him in the last minutes – was authorized by his family to take care of this.
-Visitation was held at the Ministry of Defense Funeral Home No. 5 Pham Ngu Lao Street, Ward 3, Go Vap District, Ho Chi Minh City on December 12 – in accordance with Catholic rites.
-A large number of Vietnamese artists and thousands of fans were present.
-The same afternoon, the coffin was brought to Tân Sơn Nhất airport to be brought back to the US according to the family's wishes.
+Hoài Linh – Chí Tài's colleague and close friend, who had stayed with him in the last minutes – was authorized by his family to look after this matter.
+Visitation ceremony was held at the Ministry of Defense Funeral Home No. 5 Pham Ngu Lao Street, Ward 3, Go Vap District, Ho Chi Minh City on December 12 – in accordance with Catholic rites.
+A large crowd of Vietnamese artists and thousands of fans were present.
+In the same afternoon, the coffin was brought to Tân Sơn Nhất airport to be brought back to the US according to the family's wishes.

+There, he was cremated at Peek Funeral Home, later inurned at Holy Sepulcher Cemetery in California.